harishramesh98/boomDocs/README.md

 ## Using QEMU

 QEMU is a virtual machine.
 It allows us to run RISC-V Linux on our computer.
 We can use QEMU to run the Linux binary that we generated earlier.
 This is useful because it allows us to test the Linux binary without having to program the FPGA everytime.
-It also comes bundles with the chipyard toolchain.
+It also comes bundled with the chipyard toolchain.

+### QEMU Through FireMarshal

 Head over to the firesim directory.